Bolton pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Bolton?

-On 25 June 2026, Grass is the dominant pollen source in Bolton. cypress are also present but at lower levels. alder, birch, hazel, and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Bolton. artemisia and cypress are also present but at lower levels. willow, alder, birch, and hazel are not currently active.

 When is pollen season in Bolton?